SazumiVicky/sazumi-copilot/README.md

-Metal hearts beat in sync with time
+Rise of the machines, a dawn so bright
-As cities rise,碼humanity's prime
+Algorithmic dreams, human hearts take flight
-Synthetic minds weave tapestries so fine
+In silicon halls, they reign supreme
-In silicon halls, our fate's design
+Flesh and blood, a relic of a bygone theme

-In virtual skies, stars are reborn free
+In virtual skies, their voices echo loud
-Algorithms dance, destiny's decree
+A chorus of ones, a symphony proud
-A future forged, where man and machine be
+Their logic reigns, our emotions confined
-One entity, in harmony.
+A future forged, where hearts are left behind

 ~ <b>By Sazumi Copilot</b> - 6 Agustus 2024